andywer/zaster/packages/implementation-api-spec/README.md

 Asynchronously returns a unicode string representation of a wallet secret key.

-### `getAddressBalance(address: string, ?options: object): Promise<BigInteger>`
+### `getAddressBalance(address: string, ?options: object): Promise<BigNumber>`

 Asynchronously retrieves the balance of a given address.
-The value is always denominated as an integer of the assets smallest possible unit (satoshis for bitcoin, stroops for stellar, ...).
+The value is always denominated in the asset's usually used unit (bitcoin, not satoshis; stellar lumens, not stroops, ...).

 ```typescript
 type options = {